Boone - the Early Years

-The lieutenant starts to argue.
-However, an older sergeant waves all the troops back from the wagons while the lieutenant and Boone argue.
-The sergeant also sends one of the troopers off in a hurry.
+The Lieutenant starts to argue.
+However, an older sergeant waves all of the troops back from the wagons while the Lieutenant and Boone argue.
+The Sergeant also sends one of the troopers off in a hurry.

-Boone grins, and says, “I spent many years sitting in classes at the Virginia Military Institute, and one of the subjects covered was military law.
-Most of it covered matters to deal with authority and obedience in the Army itself, but it also covered what and when an Army officer can order a civilian to do, and what they can do with civilian property.
+Boone grins as he says, “I spent many years sitting in classes at the Virginia Military Institute and one of the subjects covered was military law.
+Most of it covered matters to deal with authority and obedience in the Army itself, but it also covered what and when an Army officer can order a civilian to do and what they can do with civilian property.
 The situation here does not authorize the behavior or actions of this officer.”

 “We’ve orders to search all incoming wagons.”

 “That may well be.
 But whoever gave the order has no legal right to issue such an order.
-Also, any order of that type has to be in writing and shown to the civilians, unless the area is under martial law, and the declaration of martial laws has to be shown to them.”
+Also, any order of that type has to be in writing and shown to the civilians unless the area is under martial law, and then the declaration of martial laws has to be shown to them too.”

-The dispute goes on for about an hour before the captain withdraws the troops to check into the matter further.
-As soon as the captain leaves Boone seeks out the wagon-master for a short chat about the incident, and is directed to another man.
-By noon Boone’s wagons are packed up, and another local is leading the way south along a local trail to join the Old Spanish Trail into southern California.
+The dispute goes on for about an hour before the Captain withdraws the troops to check into the matter further.
+As soon as the Captain leaves Boone seeks out the wagon-master for a short chat about the incident, and he’s directed to another man.
+By noon Boone’s wagons are packed up and another local is leading the way south along a local trail to join the Old Spanish Trail into southern California.

-The wagon-master follows Boone’s lead, and has those going west on the road to California by a trail that goes due west while the ones staying in the valley are dispersing to the places of their friends and families.
-In the late afternoon the Army captain returns to find the campsite empty, and when he asks those who live nearby about it they say, “The wagon-train is on its way to California.
+The wagon-master follows Boone’s lead and he has those going west on the road to California by a trail that goes due west while the ones staying in the valley are dispersing to the places of their friends and families.
+In the late afternoon the Army Captain returns to find the campsite empty, and when he asks those who live nearby about it they say, “The wagon-train is on its way to California.
 They were only staying here over night.
 They left soon after breakfast.”
-The captain isn’t happy with the situation, but there’s not much he can do about it, now.
+The Captain isn’t happy with the situation, but there’s not much he can do about it now.

-For four days they go due south along the base of the mountains, then they go slightly up into to the mountains and through a pass into a valley on the east of this mountain range.
+For four days they go due south along the base of the mountains then they go slightly up into to the mountains and through a pass into a valley on the east of this mountain range.
 Seven days later they join the Old Spanish Trail at Salina, Utah Territory.
-Their local guide collects his pay from Boone, and leaves them to go home.
+Their local guide collects his pay from Boone and he leaves them to go home.
 From here the trail is well marked and easy to follow.
-However, Boone and his family do rest up a day to ask locals about the trail west, and to restock on perishable foods.
+However, Boone and his family do rest up a day to ask locals about the trail west and to restock on perishable foods.

 From here the trail runs south-west down into southern California.
-It passes through a number of towns and villages along the way, where they stop to buy fresh food when they need to.
-When they reach San Bernadino, California they stop for a rest, because they’ve been on the road for seven weeks since leaving Salt Lake City, Utah Territory.
-With good water and forage along the way they’ve not felt the need to press on, so they’ve taken their time, but now is time for a few days of rest.
+It passes through a number of towns and villages along the way where they stop to buy fresh food when they need to.
+When they reach San Bernardino, California, they stop for a rest because they’ve been on the road for seven weeks since leaving Salt Lake City, Utah Territory.
+With good water and forage along the way they’ve not felt the need to press on so they’ve taken their time, but now it’s time for a few days of rest.